How to Succeed as a Rice Premed

 Part 2: Rice Premed Requirements

-Most students spend their freshman and sophomore years on completing these core requirements, especially if they begin their college journey as premed students.
-If you’re confident about eventually applying to medical school, this approach would provide you with greater flexibility through your upperclassmen years to better balance final major requirements, upper-level science courses, and other graduation requirements.
+Most students spend their freshman and sophomore years completing these core requirements, especially if they begin their college journey as premed students.
+If you’re confident about eventually applying to medical school, this approach will provide you with greater flexibility through your upperclassmen years to better balance final major requirements, upper-level science courses, and other graduation requirements.

 The table below shows common medical school requirements and the corresponding Rice courses.
 There will be some variation in these requirements for specific schools, so try to periodically check the requirements for your in-state medical schools to see if they have any unique requirements.
 For example, while AP credits are accepted at University of Texas medical schools, Baylor College of Medicine does not accept AP course credits in place of their required curriculum.